Planning Your Public Art Event

-Sites such as the city centre have strict vehicle movement policies within pedestrianised areas which specify when vehicles can be driven within pedestrianised areas.
+Sites such as the city centre have strict vehicle movement policies within pedestrianised areas which specify when vehicles can be driven or moved.
 You will be advised of these rules when making your booking.

 If you need to drive a vehicle into the city centre to deliver your work or any equipment you must buy a vehicle permit in advance.
 Permits can be purchased online here.
 Please follow the link to ‘Apply for a Permit’ and select Pedestrian Zone (General).
 Vehicle permits cost £30 and last for 1 week.